Since 1976, Rossbrook House has been a safe place to belong, play, learn and become… And sharing a meal together is another way of building community.

 Meals like soup, stew, and stir-fry are made from scratch.

-Weekends include a brunch and late afternoon meal.
+Weekends and summer days include brunch and late afternoon meals.

 The Eagles’ Circle school students have a homemade lunch every weekday.